reh3376/plc-gbt/plc-gbt-stack/docs/AI_TASK_ORCHESTRATOR_TS_GUIDE.md

 ## 🔗 CRITICAL: OpenAPI Schema MCP Enforcement

-**MANDATORY RULE**: All API integration and JSON schema work MUST use the OpenAPI schema MCP from the MCP_Docker server.
-NO MANUAL API DEFINITIONS ALLOWED.
+**MANDATORY RULE**: All API integration, JSON schema work, and UI schema definitions MUST use the OpenAPI schema MCP from the MCP_Docker server.
+NO MANUAL API DEFINITIONS OR UI SCHEMAS ALLOWED.

-### ⚠️ **NEVER Manually Define API Schemas**
+### ⚠️ **NEVER Manually Define API Schemas or UI Schemas**

 **CRITICAL ERROR PATTERN TO AVOID:**
 ```typescript